-In addition to generating predefined charts, you can copy them and apply a customized report filter that identifies specific clients, categories, protocols, or actions to include.
-Mark report definitions that you use frequently as Favorites to make them easier to find.
+In addition to generating reports from the templates, you can copy a template and apply a customized report filter that identifies specific clients, categories, protocols, or actions to include.
+Mark reports that you use frequently as Favorites to make them easier to find.

 You can schedule any presentation report to run at a particular time or on a repeating cycle.
-See Presentation reports, page 88, for complete details.
+See Presentation reports, page 94, for complete details.